-The assessment of the maximum credible impact induced by most man-made external events can be based on sitespecific geographical data.
+The assessment of the maximum credible impact induced by most man-made external events can be based on site-specific geographical data.
 Typically, a limiting value can be determined for those parameters of the source that are relevant for the impact (e.g. energy) irrespective of the occurrence frequency of the event.
 For instance, the maximum pressure wave due to a road transport accident can be assessed by taking into consideration the following:

-1) substances transported by trucks on roads near the plant (based on transportation records),

-- maximum allowed cargo for each substance relevant for the roads in the vicinity of the site (based on national or regional regulations on transport), - 3) physical-chemical characteristics of the substances transported, - 4) site specific meteorological data for the assessment of environmental spread, - 5) geographical data around the site (e.g. topography, terrain).
+- 1) substances transported by trucks on roads near the plant (based on transportation records), - 2) maximum allowed cargo for each substance relevant for the roads in the vicinity of the site (based on national or regional regulations on transport), - 3) physical-chemical characteristics of the substances transported, - 4) site specific meteorological data for the assessment of environmental spread, - 5) geographical data around the site (e.g. topography, terrain).

 Estimating the maximum credible impact for a hazard or hazard scenario can be done by expert judgement, informed by all available information including hazard frequency curves.
 The maximum credible impact should be estimated in a conservative way.
-Deterministic siting and hazard studies will provide valuable input for PSA purposes.
+If the hazard scenario cannot be screened out in that is does not pose a challenge to the safety of the plant, it should be retained for bounding assessment.